 Here’s a quick checklist adapted from Florida DHSMV’s campaign initiative to help ensure we all Arrive Alive this Thanksgiving:

-√ Make sure all passengers are buckled up at all times: Children often like to lay across the rear seat when sleeping on long trips and get out of their seatbelts.
-Children should be in the proper child restraint seats at all times.
+Children often like to lay across the rear seat when sleeping on long trips and get out of their seatbelts.
+Instead, children should be in the proper child restraint seats at all times.

-√ If you need to pull over: Stop in a safe place, out of the roadway and away from traffic.
+Stop in a safe place, out of the roadway and away from traffic.
 Turn on your emergency flashers.
 If you have emergency roadway flares in your trunk, position them conspicuously.
 Raise the hood and tie a handkerchief to the aerial or door handle.
 If a roadside telephone or call-box is handy, use it.
-If not, sit in your locked car and wait for help.
-If a motorist stops to render assistance, it’s better to remain in the car and ask him to get help.
-Likewise, if you see a stranded motorist, it’s better not to stop.
+But if not, sit in your locked car and wait for help.
+Also, if a motorist stops to render assistance, it’s better to remain in the car and ask him to get help.
+Finally, if you see a stranded motorist, it’s better not to stop.
 Notify law enforcement.

 If you or a loved one are injured during the Thanksgiving Holiday due to the negligence or improper conduct of another, call TRIPP LAW FIRM – Personal Injury Law at (727)398-2900 in Pinellas/Pasco County, (863)666-0380 in Polk County, and (407)850-8680 in Orange/Osceola/Seminole County, for an immediate, confidential case evaluation.
 There is NO Fee and NO Costs if we do not obtain a Recovery for YOU!